NBA Shanghai game still scheduled amid Hong Kong free speech backlash

 The NBA on Thursday published a post on Chinese social networking platform Weibo promoting the match between the Los Angeles Lakers and the Brooklyn Nets, accompanied by a short clip featuring star players LeBron James and Kyrie Irving.
 The game is scheduled to begin at 7:30 p.m. local time (1130 GMT).

-NBA events scheduled on Tuesday and Wednesday were cancelled and Chinese sponsors and partners suspended or severed ties with the league after Rockets general manager Daryl Morey tweeted last week supporting anti-government protests in Chinese-ruled Hong Kong.
+NBA events scheduled on Tuesday and Wednesday were canceled and Chinese sponsors and partners suspended or severed ties with the league after Rockets general manager Daryl Morey tweeted last week supporting anti-government protests in Chinese-ruled Hong Kong.

+State television CCTV and Tencent (0700.HK) will not show Thursday’s game or the rematch scheduled for Saturday in Shenzhen on their platforms, underscoring the severity of the backlash.

 The Hong Kong protests began in opposition to a bill allowing extradition to mainland China but have since evolved into broader calls for democracy.
-China has accused the West of stirring up anti-Beijing sentiment in Hong Kong, and Chinese state media has characterised Morey’s tweet as the latest example of meddling in China’s own affairs.
+China has accused the West of stirring up anti-Beijing sentiment in Hong Kong, and Chinese state media has characterized Morey’s tweet as the latest example of meddling in China’s own affairs.

 League commissioner Adam Silver spoke out in support of Morey’s freedom of expression on Tuesday, further angering Beijing.
 The NBA’s business in China, which took years to cultivate, and estimates is estimated to be worth more than $4 billion, is under immense pressure.

+The NBA did not immediately respond to a request for comment on whether Silver would address the media Thursday or whether Saturday’s Lakers-Nets game would take place.

 Chinese state and party-backed media continued to publish items critical of the NBA.
 The official English newspaper China Daily published an editorial cartoon on Thursday playing on the NBA’s official logo of an athlete dribbling a basketball.
-The cartoon instead put a bomb labelled “politics” in the athlete’s hand, leaving the basketball fallen by the wayside.
+The cartoon instead put a bomb labeled “politics” in the athlete’s hand, leaving the basketball fallen by the wayside.

 Some Chinese netizens also called on those attending Thursday’s game to carry the Chinese flag into the stadium in a demonstration of patriotic solidarity.